 Nothing grinds my gears more than when I walk into the bathroom, grab my toothbrush, turn on the faucet, and pivot left to see my wife railing ten other people in the bathtub.
 It just LOOKS bad ― the tube could be squeezed so much neater.

 Other people in long term relationships may find these little bugbears all too familiar.
-Maybe their partner forgets to wring out the sponge after washing the dishes, or tosses their socks around the house all willy-nilly.
-For me, it’s that my wife squeezes the toothpaste tube from the middle instead of the bottom.
-She also waits until I snuggle into bed every night and then shouts into a walkie-talkie, “Come on in, boys, the sheets are fresh!” so a hoard of sex addicts can kick down our door and stampede our bedroom while she pegs them from all sides as I scream for her to please stop.
-I can’t explain why, but gah, does that irk me!
+Maybe their partner forgets to wring out the sponge after washing the dishes.
+Maybe they toss their socks around the house all willy-nilly.
+For me, it’s that my wife squeezes the toothpaste tube from the middle instead of the bottom, and also waits until I snuggle into bed every night to shout into a walkie-talkie, “Come on in, boys, the sheets are fresh!”, triggering a hoard of sex addicts to kick down our door and stampede our bedroom so that she can peg them in different holes as I scream for her to please stop.
+I can’t explain why, but by golly, it just irks me!

 But after leaving one too many sticky note reminders, I’ve accepted that she just won’t learn this silly toothpaste and not-violating-our-vows-and-joint-sense-of-trust thing.
 I love everything about this woman, and that means I will accept her flaws.
 Eleven of her flaws, to be precise: her ten cheating partners, Rita, Daniel, Onyx, Flawn, Elijahbeth, Schnood, Vincehnt, Mc[pronounced em-CEE]Kneel, Hornnah, and Mixabelluh; and that one God-forsaken Colgate tube.